Update: Yesterday (25th June), Councillors agreed to remove a condition limiting the number of homes to 85.

-Catesby has now asked for this to be increased to 100 homes, which was their original intention.
-Since permission was granted in August last year the new Local Plan has been scrapped and Wealden is unable to meet their housing need for the next five years.
+Since permission was granted in August last year, the new Local Plan has been scrapped and Wealden is unable to meet their housing need for the next five years.

-Catesby also control land further North of this site (Phase 2: in purple) and will be submitted an application for a further 125 homes.
+Catesby also control land further North of this site (Phase 2: in purple) and have submitted an application for a further 125 homes on that site.

 Update Aug 2018: Despite concerned about highways implications, on 23rd August outline planning permission was granted for the development North of Walshes Road.

 The grazing land now falls within the revised development boundary for Crowborough as described in the new Local Plan.